glenrs/GugleTranslate/README.md

 ## Execution

-The docker container glenrs/gugletranslate has been developed for easy execution of the three implementations.
+The docker image glenrs/gugletranslate has been developed for easy execution of the three implementations.
 Please run the docker container in interactive mode in order to choose which implementation to run. (code below)

 ```
 docker pull glenrs/gugletranslate